-Tax Questions Column A Column B Column C

-Partnership S Corporation C Corporation

-Who pays tax on the entity's income?
-Partners Partnership Shareholders S corporation Shareholders C Corporation

-Are operating losses passed through to Yes Yes Yes

-No No No

-© 2017 Cengage Learning.
-May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part.

-owners?

-Are capital gains (losses) reported on owners' tax returns as such?
-Yes No Yes No Yes No Are distributions of profits taxable to owners?
-Yes Yes Yes No No No ownership interests?

-Nontax Factors Partnership S Corporation C Corporation

-Is the liability of owners limited?
-Yes Yes Yes

-No No No

-Is there free Yes Yes Yes

-transferability of No No No
+Tax Questions Who pays tax on the entity's income?
+Column A Partnership Partners Column B S Corporation Shareholders Column C C Corporation Shareholders Partnership S corporation C Corporation Are operating losses passed through to owners?
+Yes Yes Yes No No No Are capital gains (losses) reported on owners' tax retur ns Yes Yes Yes as such?
+No No No Are distributions of profits taxable to owners?
+Yes Yes Yes No No No Nontax Factors Partnership S Corporation C Corporation Is the liability of owners limited?
+Yes Yes Yes No No No Is there free transferability of ownership interests?
+Yes Yes Yes · · · · · · · · · · · · · · · · · · · No No No